 Example of buying a retirement vacation home: The Robinsons

-Joan and Mark Robinson are both 68 years old.
+Danielle and Finn Robinson are both 68 years old.
 They live in a Boston suburb.
-Joan earns $100,000 a year as an architect; Mark makes $90,000 as an accountant.
+Danielle earns $100,000 a year as an architect; Finn makes $90,000 as an accountant.
 They plan to retire and start drawing Social Security benefits at age 70.

-The Robinsons’ $1 million family home feels too big since their kids have grown up and moved away, so Joan and Mark are planning to sell it and move to a smaller house.
+The Robinsons’ $1 million family home feels too big since their kids have grown up and moved away, so Danielle and Finn are planning to sell it and move to a smaller house.
 They’re also considering buying a vacation home.

 What should you ask when considering a vacation home?